-According to Josh Bersin, that comes out to just 24 minutes a week to learn and expand their knowledge.
+According to Josh Bersin, average time dedicated to employee learning comes out to just 24 minutes a week for employees to learn and expand their knowledge.
 So how do you ensure your employees are finding the time to further their learning in such a short amount of time?
-In bite-sized pieces of course!
-That is why microlearning, learning distributed in small portions, has become more popular over the years & become a vital way to increase employee knowledge, compliance and training.
-Let’s look at what the benefits are when switching to microlearning!
+In bite-sized pieces of microlearning lessons, of course!
+This is why microlearning, learning distributed in small portions, has become more popular over the years & become a vital way to increase employee knowledge, compliance and training.

 Accessible from anywhere

-When learning is online, you can take it with you anywhere.
+With microlearning materials available online, you can take learning with you anywhere.
 An LMS, like eloomi’s, helps facilitate learning on the go.
-These small learning modules can be done when a learner has the time instead of forcing a learning session on them when their mind is not in it.
-This is not only helpful to the learner but the organisation as well.
-Online training is also significantly less expensive than in-classroom training.
+These microlearning modules can be done when a learner has the time instead of forcing a learning session on them when they’re busy, distracted, or just not in the right headspace.
+This is not only beneficial to the learner but to the organisation as well.
+Microlearning is also significantly less expensive than traditional eLearning training.
 Ray Jimenez, a learning architect, states that microlearning courses can cost 50% less than traditional eLearning course.

 Solves short attention spans

 We are deep in the internet age where information is provided to us within moments.
 This has impacted the way we process information and the attention spans we have.
 Microlearning not only breaks learning into smaller, easy to process pieces but also gives a learner the option to come back later.
 When learning is broken into 3-7 minute microlearning segments, it matches the attention spans and working memory that humans have.

 Related: How to Make eLearning Highly Engaging & Effective